evangelistalab/forte/docs/sphinx/methods/dsrg.rst

       max(T1)                        =      0.002234583100143
       ||T1||                         =      0.007061738508652

+.. note:: :code:`THREE-DSRG-MRPT2` currently does not print a summary for the largest amplitudes.

 To use Cholesky integrals, set :code:`INT_TYPE` to :code:`CHOLESKY` and specify :code:`CHOLESKY_TOLERANCE`.
 For example, a CD equivalence of the above example is ::